 - Bags (backpacks, athletic bags, cinch bags, golf bags, etc.)

-- The typeface in the wordmarks cannot be used to make different words.
+- Logos and the typeface in the wordmarks cannot be used to make different words.

 - All university logos need to have the appropriate trademark registration marks.